 How to Use Scale Slides on AhaSlides

 Scale slide is a great one to use if you’re looking for more nuanced responses that you can’t get from a simple ‘yes or no’ option on a multiple-choice slide.
 How do Scale Slides Work?
 The host poses a broad question, offers specific statements to ...

 How to Move and Edit Multiple Slides with Grid View

 Grid view lets you navigate your presentation in a grid-like view, rather than a column.
-You can also use it to move and edit multiple slides at the same time.
+You can also use it to move, edit and delete multiple slides at the same time.
 1. Opening Grid View To open Grid View in the AhaSlides editor, click on Grid View ...

 Using the Brainstorm Slide

 A brainstorm slide lets your participants put forward ideas and then vote for their favourites.
 Setting up your Brainstorm Slide Check out this video for a 1-minute explainer on how to make a brainstorm slide ?
 On the AhaSlides editor, click 'new ...